shotgunsoftware/sg-siggraph-2019/README.md

 ## Sessions

+### The future of Shotgun Platform
+Learn all about advances in reliability, security and performance of the Shotgun platform and the latest on our relationship with AWS, Independent Security Evaluators, and Trusted Partner Network compliance.

 ### Developing for Shotgun - An Introduction
 Join us to see how Shotgun's APIs automate tasks and data-tracking in your studio.
 We'll also dive into our Python and REST APIs.